Usage

 Right-click a commit in the History panel to access:

-- Checkout — Switch to this commit (detached HEAD)
+- Checkout — switch to this commit (detached HEAD)

-- Revert — Create a new commit that undoes this commit's changes
+- Revert — create a new commit that undoes this commit's changes

 Merge Conflict Resolution